peterherrmann/BetterLog/README.md

 ## Known Issues

 * BetterLog currently can't be used to log from [custom functions](https://developers.google.com/apps-script/guides/sheets/functions) to a sheets based log because [custom functions are run in the context of an anononymous user](https://developers.google.com/apps-script/guides/services/authorization) which means that BetterLog will not be able to append to a non-publicly editable log sheet.
-The inbuild Stackdriver logging (from v26 onwards) will however log to Stackdriver logs.
+The automatic Stackdriver logging (from v26 onwards) will however log to Stackdriver logs.